 - In Shinobido all levels are supposed to be stealthy, including duels, kidnappings and assassinations.
 You can still try to use a more direct approach, but it will be much more dangerous, and you'll get less reward if you're spotted.
 And the Golden Ending pretty much require absolute stealth.

 - In the Hitman series, you can play the game like a typical Third-Person Shooter; however, you get a better rating (and thus unlock better weapons) by using stealth and deception to off your targets.
+The protagonist 47 is quite vulnerable to gunfire however, and for the first few instalments was unable to heal in the course of a mission, so even you wish to kill everyone in sight you would have to do it somewhat carefully.
+Blood Money added the ability to purchase bulletproof vests and medication to stave off injury, mitigating this somewhat.

 - Metal Gear is a stealth-based game series — Rather, it's the stealth-based game series.
 The games have varying difficulty levels.
 If one chooses the easiest difficulty, then it's a valid option to plow through the game without really needing to use its stealth elements.
 However, selecting anything above "Normal" makes using stealth absolutely necessary, as guards will be vigilant and difficult to take down, and using stealth is far easier than trying to macho one's way through.
 The most extreme gameplay modes in the Metal Gear series actually force the player to restart from the beginning if they are so much as noticed by one guard.